 A Revision Slider allows you to move through different revisions.
 The more revisions you have saved, the more segmented the slider will be …

-When you edit content and update your post or page, your revisions show up in the revision slider in black, along with the save interval, time, and date of the post revision …
+Revisions created by making changes to content and updating your post or page show up in the revision slider highlighted in black, along with the save interval, time, and date of the post revision …

-When WordPress automatically saves pages or posts, your revisions appear in the slider highlighted in red, with the save interval, time, and date of the post/page revision …
+When WordPress automatically saves your page or post, your revisions appear in the slider in red, along with the save interval, time, and date of the post/page revision …

-You can navigate between post revisions by moving the slider to the left or right …
+You can navigate between revisions by moving the slider button left (older) or right (newer) …

 (Move the revision slider button to the right or left)

-There are also buttons to assist with navigation.
+There are also buttons to help you navigate between revisions.

-Click ‘Next’ to review your newer versions …
+Click ‘Next’ to compare more recent versions …

-You can also select and compare revisions by selecting the ‘Compare any two revisions’ option …
+In addition to comparing sequential page/post revisions, WordPress lets you select and compare different revisions by enabling ‘Compare any two revisions’ …

-Adjust the sliders independently to compare any two revisions …
+You can adjust the sliders to compare any two versions …

 (Click to restore selected revision)

-To cancel the operation and exit, click the title link …
+To cancel the operation and return to the current version of your post or page, click the title …

-As mentioned earlier, there are some changes you can make to the WordPress revisions function such as changing the autosave interval or disabling the feature altogether, but these generally involve making modifications to code in WordPress files.
-If working with files inside your server makes you hesitant, then contact your web host or get professional assistance.
+As mentioned earlier, there are some changes you can make to the WordPress revisions function such as changing the autosave interval or disabling the feature altogether, but these generally involve editing code.
+If you feel uncomfortable about editing files inside your server, then contact your web host or get professional assistance.

-Let’s focus, then, on some additional areas of WordPress post revisions management that don’t require messing around with code.
+Let’s focus, then, on some additional areas of WordPress post revisions that don’t require coding skills.

-View The Revisions List – Post Editor Screen
+Post Editor Section – View The Revisions List

-As soon as you save your pages/posts, WordPress begins to store new revisions for your content in its database.
-You can see these displayed in a Revisions list at the bottom of the page or post …
+As soon as you create, edit, and save posts and pages, WordPress begins to store new post revisions in its database.
+You can see these displayed in a Revisions list at the bottom of your post or page …

-If you can’t see the Revisions box in the Post editor screen, click on the Screen Options tab at the top of your screen …
+If you can’t see the Revisions list in the Post editor screen, click on the Screen Options tab at the top of your screen …

-Tick the checkbox for ‘Revisions’ in the Boxes section …
+Tick the box for ‘Revisions’ in the Boxes section …

 (Screen Options tab – Revisions)

-You will now see the Revisions list displayed under the editor section.
-Clicking a link will bring up the Revisions panel with saved data for the item …
+You should now see the Revisions list under your content.
+Clicking the links will bring up the Revisions screen with saved content for that item …

-Autosave and revisions are no doubt functions that help make work more productive.
-If you write and edit extensively, however, the revisions can start to build up.
-This can significantly increase the size of your WordPress database, so it’s important to also be able to manage your revisions.
+Autosave and post revisions are no doubt features that help make work more efficient.
+If you write or edit extensively, however, the number of revisions can start building up.
+This can significantly bloat the size of your WordPress database, so it’s important to manage your revisions.

 (Your WordPress database could be storing lots of unnecessary data)

-Fortunately, there are several plugins for WordPress available to help you manage your revisions and reduce the size of your WordPress database.
+The good news is that there are some great WordPress plugins available that can help you manage your revisions and reduce the size of your WordPress database.

 To learn more about WordPress plugins that will help you manage your post revisions, go here:

-Congratulations, now you know how to use the WordPress Revisions feature to restore earlier post/page revisions.
+Congratulations, now you know how to use the WordPress Revisions feature to recover earlier post and page revisions.